eliolo/elias/README.md

 # Collection of personal Typst packages

-This is a collection of personal [Typst](https://github.com/typst/typst) packages that can be installed as a local package according to the method described in [Typst packages](https://github.com/typst/packages).
+This is a collection of personal [Typst](https://github.com/typst/typst) packages not intended to be published as an official package.
+It can be installed as a local package according to the method described in [Typst packages](https://github.com/typst/packages).

 To install, first install Typst following the instructions in the